 Most Read News Articles

-At 11:30 p.m.
-Friday, officers with the Greenville Police Department were dispatched to the 300 block of West Alexander Street in reference to two shot people.
+At 9:10 a.m.
+Friday, officers with the Greenville Police Department were dispatched to the 800 block of Dent Street in reference to a shot person.

 Officers with the Greenville Police Department are searching for the person who shot a man in the face and left him to die.